 Other MX88 features include 17

 selectable IR ports and ability to connect to Xantech's RS232 routers to

 controller/amplifier can be controlled from three new in-wall LCD Smart Panel

 touchscreens, due this month, and from multiple MKRP hybrid keypad/touchpanels,

 which are already available.

-of three single-SKU IR kits, each designed for specific
+single-SKU IR kits, each designed for specific commercial applications and each

 locations in a room or hall.